The Complete Guide to Understanding Video Aspect Ratios

 video aspect ratio settings

-There are two ways to change your video’s aspect ratio: add thin black bars all around complete image in your video or crop it.
+There are two ways to change your video’s aspect ratio: add thin black bars all around a complete image in your video or crop it.

-While it’s totally possible to change the aspect ratio of your video after it has been filmed, it is not always recommended.
+While it’s possible to change the aspect ratio of your video after it has been filmed, it is not always recommended.
 This is because both methods have their downfalls.

 If you want to go the route of cropping your video, you need an editing tool that has cropping capabilities.